pabigot/fragpool/README.rst

   received data in a new buffer;

 * API supports request, resize, and release of buffers;

+* Buffers may be released in arbitrary order based on application needs (not necessarily in the order they were allocated);

 * Configurable pool size and number of active buffers per pool;